cj1128/handmade-hero/README.md

 - Load grass, ground and tuft bitmaps
 - Define `DrawTest` and randomly draw some grasses, grounds and tufts
 - Casey talks about megatexture

+### Day 82: Caching Composited Bitmaps

+- Make random number more systemic
+  - define `random_series`
+  - define `Seed`, `RandomChoice`, `RandomUnilateral`, `RandomBilateral`, `RandomBetween`
+  - replace old random code with above new functions
+- Make `loaded_bitmap` has the same structure as `game_offscreen_buffer` and all drawing functions previously taking game_offscreen_buffer now take loaded_bitmap
+- Define `MakeEmptyBitmap`, remember to clear the data to zero!
+- Draw ground bitmap once and cache it in game state